 Nonprofits, like for-profit companies, need funding to survive.

-The difference between the two is that funding for nonprofits must connect to the nonprofit’s purpose, but that doesn’t mean you can’t raise funds in various ways.
-Nonprofit fundraising is more than just events and online campaigns
+The difference between the two is that funding for nonprofits must connect to the nonprofit's purpose, but that doesn't mean you can't raise funds in various ways.
+Nonprofit fundraising is more than just events, online campaigns, and accepting online donations.

 Organizations can raise funds from individuals, companies, and foundations.
 The following twelve strategies can help you raise more money, and build and strengthen relationships with donors.

-Fundraising helps nonprofits reach a larger audience, raise more money, find more volunteers, and further develop their programs.
-Fundraising is crucial for nonprofits that hope to grow and fulfill their mission.
+Fundraising helps nonprofits reach a larger audience, encourage supporters to donate money, find more volunteers, and further develop their programs.
+Nonprofit fundraising campaigns are crucial for organizations that hope to grow and fulfill their mission.

 Corporate social responsibility is a big trend, and companies search for ways to publicize their good works to customers.
 Nonprofits like yours can benefit from this trend.
 Event sponsorship is a common fundraising strategy when soliciting companies.